Whatapalaver/Simple_Ruby_Project/README.md

 Ruby Project Starter Template
 ====

 This is a boilerplate template for a very simple Ruby project.
 It includes rspec, simplecov and a rubocop linter from Makers.
+[Pry](https://github.com/pry/pry) installed for debugging.

 I've created a dummy 'starter-code' template so that all the test files can be linked up.
 Just change the names or delete and start from scratch.